|

 - Also tried WinPTEE: instable at the time I tried it!

-Windows (95 up to XP/2003) with computer programs and handbooks for EMail and
+(95 up to XP/2003) with computer programs and handbooks for EMail and file

-file encryption.
-WinPT is included in this package, as is GPGee (GNU Privacy
+encryption.
+WinPT is included in this package, as is GPGee (GNU Privacy Guard

-Guard Explorer Extension): an explorer extension to give you right-click
+Explorer Extension): an explorer extension to give you right-click access to

 Installation